JoryHogeveen/view-admin-as/readme.txt

 = 1.6.2 =

 *	Feature: A new view!
-You can now see your site as a unregistered visitor (no need to switch browsers)
+You can now see your site as an unregistered visitor (no need to switch browsers) [#14](https://github.com/JoryHogeveen/view-admin-as/issues/14)
-*	Enhancement: Recuded needed queries to 1 when getting the available users.
-Performance improvement to the native WP function `get_users()` (with fallback if needed)
+*	Enhancement: Reduced queries needed for getting the available users to **1**!
+Performance improvement to the native WP function `get_users()` (with fallback if needed) [#24](https://github.com/JoryHogeveen/view-admin-as/issues/24)
+*	Enhancement: Add all existing roles that have defaults to the clear list even if they have been removed from WP [#22](https://github.com/JoryHogeveen/view-admin-as/issues/22)
 *	Enhancement: Enable the current view as a capability filter
 *	Enhancement: Highlight the view capabilities in the capability menu
 *	Fix: Hide our toolbar on customizer pages.
 Switching in customizer not possible (yet)